sherlock-audit/2025-06-notional-exponent-judging/README.md

 ### Mitigation

 Consider implementing a `try/catch` statement.
 If the market creation fails, it will mean the market was already created, allowing configuration to still be performed

+## Discussion

+**jeffywu**

+While true, we won't fix this.
+It's highly unlikely to happen in practice.
+In the 0.000001\% chance that someone actually does this, we would have to run an upgrade on the LendingRouter to set the parameters as a one off.
+This would require a 7 day upgrade window but it is not unrecoverable as suggested.

+The more likely scenario is to protect against a finger gun where the function is called twice on accident by someone trying to set up a new vault.